-Currently FCA Authorised Firms, such as directly authorised motor dealers, operate under the Approved Persons regime.
+Currently, FCA Authorised Firms, such as directly authorised motor dealers, operate under the Approved Persons regime.
 As a minimum, each dealership currently has a Control Function 1 (CF1) Approved Person, this person holds overall responsibility for the culture and compliance of the business.
-The CF1 role is generally the proprietor of an independent driver dealership, the managing director or sometimes the finance director (as a penalty for being in the wrong place at the wrong time) of a large or PLC dealership.
+The CF1 role is generally the proprietor of an independent owner driver dealership, the managing director or sometimes the finance director, as a penalty for being in the wrong place at the wrong time of a large or PLC dealership.
 Depending on the size of the business there are other historical regulatory roles such as CF8 (Apportionment and Oversight Function) or CF10 (Compliance Oversight Function) held by other directors or senior managers other than that of the MD.

-This is changing, The Senior Managers & Certification Regime will be replacing The Approved Person Regime for Directly Authorised Firms (Appointed Representatives in networks will remain as they are until 2019).
-This change will be fundamental in the way compliance and importantly the responsibility for compliance is currently managed in a motor dealership, with the most significant impact not on the directors who are familiar with accountability for their business, but the management and sales teams.
+This is changing, The Senior Managers & Certification Regime will be replacing The Approved Person Regime for Directly Authorised Firms (Appointed Representatives in networks will remain as they are).
+This change will be fundamental in the way compliance and importantly the responsibility for compliance is currently managed in a motor dealership, with the most significant impact not only on the directors who are familiar with accountability for their business, but the management and sales teams.

 Source: FCA CP17/25

 Under the Senior Managers Regime there will be three tiers of responsibility that would apply to an FCA directly authorised Motor Dealer:

 The most senior people in the business or anyone who performs a Senior Management Function needs to be approved by the FCA, this will encompass owners, directors and potentially may include General Managers dependant on the business structure.
 Directors not listed on the FCA register but listed at Company’s House will be required to register to the new FCA “Directory”.
 The information made public on the Directory will be available to a range of stakeholders including consumers, firms, trade bodies, regulators and law enforcement